Spruce up your outdoor living space

 Bring the regal look of a multi-tier chandelier outdoors with these mason jar luminaries.
 Filled with pebbles and tea lights, and wrapped with twine, the jars can be tied to a fallen branch and secured to the eaves of the porch roof to create an intimate al fresco setting.

-Related: 18 Inspiring Ideas for Easy Outdoor Entertaining
+18 Inspiring Ideas for Easy Outdoor Entertaining

 Spare Surface

-Got an old tire you're ready to kick to the curb?
+Got an old tire you’re ready to kick to the curb?
 Upcycle it into a coffee table for your outdoor living room.
-Nail symmetrical plywood rounds to the top and base of the tire, followed by four feet to the base.
-Once the table has been covered in rope, its humble beginnings will go undetected!
+Nail symmetrical plywood rounds to the top and base of the tire, followed by adding four feet to the base.
+Once the table has been covered in rope, its humble beginnings will go undetected.

-Related: 14 Cheap DIYs for a Better Backyard
+14 Cheap DIYs for a Better Backyard

 Block Bar

 Give a boring patio a boost with a backyard bar.
-Stack cinderblocks on top of each other and place a slab of wood on top for a fun and modern bar.
+Stack cinder blocks on top of each other and place a slab of wood on top for a fun and modern bar.
 It also works double duty as a planter!

 Boosted Decor

-There's no better way to spend time in the backyard than gathered around a fire pit.
-Stake the area where you want to build the pit and then dig the ring, about eight inches deep.
+There’s no better way to spend time in the backyard than gathered around a fire pit.
+Stake the area where you want to build the pit and then dig the ring, about 8 inches deep.
 Fill it with sand and level it, and then get to stacking stones.
 Once you have two levels, add a layer of gravel to the center, and then stack one or two additional rings of stones.
 The final step?
 Start a fire!

 Less is S'More